KV6002-Team-Project-AI/MediMatch/README.md

 To set up and run the project locally, follow these steps:

-1. **Build the React Frontend:** npm run build
+1. **Build the React Frontend:**
-This command compiles the React frontend code, preparing it for production.
+'npm run build' This command compiles the React frontend code, preparing it for production.

 2. **Collect Static Files:**
-python manage.py collectstatic
-Django collects all static files into the `STATIC_ROOT` directory.
+'python manage.py collectstatic' Django collects all static files into the `STATIC_ROOT` directory.
 Confirm the action when prompted.

 3. **Run the Django Server:**
-python manage.py runserver
-Starts the Django server allowing access to the application.
+'python manage.py runserver' Starts the Django server allowing access to the application.

 4. **Access the Application:**
 Open your web browser and visit [http://127.0.0.1:8000/](http://127.0.0.1:8000/) to view the application.